avlis-MMO/CS50/README.md

-# CS50x
+# CS50: Introduction to Computer Science
-All the labs and pset of the CS50x course
+All the labs and pset of the CS50: Introduction to Computer Science course